jerryarciaga/Dotfiles-and-Scripts/README.md

 # Dotfiles-and-Scripts

 ## Description
-Just like the repo name states, this is where I store my dotfiles and custom scipts for my Arch Linux + i3 layout.
+Just like the repo name states, this is where I store my dotfiles and custom scripts for my Arch Linux + i3 layout.
 Since I like Genshin Impact, I figured I'd use it as a theme for my work.
 My lockscreen takes a screenshot, blurs it then overlays it with a random character splash art to simulate the gacha aspect of the game.